Reviews, Videos, Price Comparisons & More

 - Inexpensive

-If you are new to kayak fishing, one of your first modifications (mods) will be a kayak anchor trolley.
+If you are new to kayak fishing, one of your first modifications (mods) should be a kayak anchor trolley.

 The anchor trolley is designed to give you more control over the anchoring process and put you in better position to catch more fish.